Violence against women in Mexico: Invisibility, normalization and impunity

 While there has been legislation over the last few decades attempting to decrease violence against women, they have proven to have had little effect due to a lack of enforcement by authorities and trust in the government.
 The absence in punishing delinquents is often referred to as "impunity".

 In 2020, it was reported by the Institute for Economics & Peace that 92.4 percent of crimes in Mexico are either not reported to authorities or investigated by them.
 In 2016, Mexico received a 67.42 from a scale of 0–100, 0 being no impunity, placing it at 58th place out of the 59 countries that were examined in the Global Impunity Index.
 Specifically only 7% of crimes against women are further investigated after being reported.
 However, even after investigations are opened, suspect aggressors are rarely caught and taken before a judge.
 In 2018, Mexico's National Statistic and Geography Institute stated that out of the 1,058,052 cases that were opened for investigation only 58,228 suspects were forced to present themselves in court.
 One activist, Natalia Reyes, reported that only 8 percent of femicides in Mexico are punished.
 As a result, many female homicides continue to go unrecognized by authorities, as no action is taken to investigate the women's deaths.

 With the lack of authoritative force in Mexicos' justice system, women and other members of the population have quit reporting cases overall.
 The National Institute of Statistics and Geography (INEGI), revealed that women refuse to report their case to authorities due to their lack of trust in the government, it being a waste of time, not having sufficient evidence, or out of fear of their abuser.
 Furthermore, Irene Tello Arista, executive director of Impunidad Cero, stated that this underreporting "has a lot to do with discrimination at the time of reporting.
 Women are treated with prejudices and stereotypes, the authorities ask them is they were drunk, if they had a relationship with the aggressor, if they are sure they want to report".
 With no trust in authorities to bring justice to victims, women have avoided contacting them for help.
 The Mexican government has recognized this underreporting phenomenon as la Cifra negra, the black figure.

 In 2019 the National Survey on Urban Public Security (ENSU), unveiled that 77% of women reported feeling unsafe in Mexico, as an average of 11 women are killed every day.
 As a result, Alejandro Gertz Manero, Attorney General of Mexico, recommended in August 2020 that all murders involving women should be investigated as femicides.
+One of the most progressive actions taken by the SCJN was the incorporation of a gender perspective during trials and investigations related to female violence.
+In 2013, the framework on how this analytical method should be appropriately used during GBV cases was published by the SCJN.